gonjure

 Why a wizard cares

-The shape of the spell
+Shape of the spell

-• Pair Lock with defer Unlock. defer mu.Unlock() at the top of the critical section survives panics, early returns, and your own forgetfulness — exactly as defer wg.Done() does for a WaitGroup.
+• Pair Lock with defer Unlock. defer mu.Unlock() at the top of the critical section survives panics, early returns and your own forgetfulness.
+Exactly as defer wg.Done() does for a WaitGroup.

 • Pass by pointer.
 A Mutex must not be copied after first use.
-Embed it in a struct and pass the struct as *Cauldron, never as Cauldron.
+Embed it in a struct and pass the struct as *Cauldron.
+Never as Cauldron.

 Reagents required: sync, already in your standard pouch.
-No newt eyes.